 Stay On topic

-Try to be as specific and concise as possible avoid using words and phrases such as maybe, perhaps, but, however, you always, you never, why can’t you etc.
+Try to be as specific, concise annd non-judgmental as possible; avoid using words and phrases such as maybe, perhaps, but, however, you always, you never, why can’t you etc.

 Be Kind and Empathise